-Mgahinga Gorilla National Park is situated at the tip of the south-western Ugandian border and its connected with the Volcanoes National Park in Rwanda and the Virunga National Park in the Democratic Republic of the Congo.
-All of these three parks are situated in the beautiful Virunga Mountains and form an enormous 434 Km² Virunga Conservation Area.
+Mountain Gorilla Safaris Virunga Conservation Area at Mgahinga Gorilla National Park is situated at the tip of the south-western Ugandan border and its connected with the Volcanoes National Park in Rwanda and the Virunga National Park in the Democratic Republic of the Congo.
+All of these three parks are situated in the beautiful Virunga Mountains and form an enormous 434 Km² good for mountain gorilla Safaris in the virunga Conservation Area.
 Mgahinga Gorilla National Park, though the smallest national park in Uganda, is quite famous and attract a good amount of tourists every year.
 The reason behind its popularity is that it’s the only place in Uganda other than the Bwindi Impenetrable National Park where you can find mountain gorillas.
 Also, it is a great place to find the endangered golden monkeys that are endemic to the Albertine Rift of which this national park is part of.

 There are two possible itineraries for exploring the Mgahinga Gorilla National Park: 5-day general itinerary and 3-day birding itinerary.
 The 5-day general itinerary includes activities such as gorilla and golden monkey safaris, Batwa cultural trail, hiking three mountains within the park, and visit to the Lake Mburo and Lake Bunyonyi.
 The 3-day birding itinerary includes bird safari to Kisoro through the Echuya forest and papyrus swamp, birding within the park, and then bird sighting at the Lake Mburo.